Helpdesk Training Article

 10 Complaints

-10.1 Any concerns or complaints relating to the delivery of the exam can be forwarded to Cambridge English and will be handled in line with the Complaints Policy available on cambridgeenglish.org/help/complaints.
+10.1 All candidates should have a fair and equal chance to prove their skills.
+Any concerns or complaints relating to the delivery of the exam should be sent to the Centre first.
+Cambridge English handles complaints in line with the Complaints Policy available on cambridgeenglish.org/help/complaints.

 11 Data protection